Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Conclusion

 \section{Conclusion}

-Unsupervised representation learning aims to learn effective representations from unannotated data, which has demonstrated impressive progress and promising applications in the point cloud area.
-This paper gave a comprehensive survey of recent deep neural network-based methods for unsupervised point cloud representation learning.
-We first introduced commonly used datasets and deep network architectures.
-Then a taxonomy and detailed review of methods are presented.
-Following that, we summarized and compared the performances of these methods over multiple 3D tasks.
-Finally, a list of future directions of unsupervised point cloud learning is discussed.
-We hope this work can lay a strong and sound foundation for the future research.
+Unsupervised representation learning aims to learn effective representations from unannotated data, which has demonstrated impressive progress in the research with point cloud data.
+This paper presents a contemporary survey of unsupervised representation learning of point clouds.
+It first introduces the widely adopted datasets and deep network architectures.
+A comprehensive taxonomy and detailed review of methods are then presented.
+Following that, representative methods are discussed and benchmarked over multiple 3D point cloud tasks.
+Finally, we share our humble opinions about several potential future research directions.
+We hope that this work can lay a strong and sound foundation for future research in unsupervised representation learning from point cloud data.

 \ifCLASSOPTIONcompsoc